Speak directly to our team

 The Employers’ Liability (Compulsory Insurance) Act 1969 requires all employers to have employers’ liability cover.
 There are some exemptions, such as publicly funded organisations, nationalised industries and certain family/individually owned businesses.
 Our experts will be able to advise you on the cover you require.

 Employers’ liability insurance covers everyone who is defined as an “employee” under the Employers’ Liability (Compulsory Insurance) Act 1969.
-This definition is wider than you would normally define “employee” as it will include work experience/interns and volunteers.
+This definition is wider than you would normally define “employee” as because it will include work experience/interns and volunteers.

 The following examples are scenarios that would be covered: